michaelf52/snappy/README.md

 # snappy
 The Super Neat Academic Profile Parser in Python

+Written by Michael P Kirkpatrick

-Usage:
+# Usage:
-Install all python libraries included in the import statements.
+Install all python libraries as required.
+(Run it and if anything is missing you'll get a warning.)

 Copy Campaign_Application_Report.xlsx into snappy/user
 (Rename the file from HR to the name above to remove glitches in their filename.)

 Copy journal_list.txt into snappy/user

+To run from a termal
-Open a terminal in snappy/user and type python ../src/snap.py
+Open a terminal in snappy/user and type python ../src/snapp.py

+To run from a development environment - eg VSCode / Spyder etc Open snapp.py in your environment.
+Click the run button